-- Select “Formulas” option and it’s all four sub option (Numbers, Text, Logicals, Errors) and click OK.
+- Select the “Formulas” option and it all four sub-option (Numbers, Text, Logical, Errors) and click OK.

-- Once you click OK, it Excel will select all the cell from worksheet where you have formulas.
+- Once you click OK, Excel will select all the cells from the worksheet where you have formulas.

-This option not only helps you to hide formula but also helps if you have any crucial calculation which you want to hide from others.
+This option not only helps you to hide formulas but also helps if you have any crucial calculations which you want to hide from others.